meliton/Scripts/Coupon/volumeid/delcert/Readme.md

    of the file, since it's simply appended to the existing data.
 4. Update the file checksum.

-The security information begins with a 32-bit length (which is ignored) and a 32-bit flags field which should be set to 0x00020200.<br>
+The security information begins with a 32-bit length (which is ignored) and a 32-bit flags field which should be set to `0x00020200`.
 Most of the flags are unused, although changing the first `0x02` to a `1` gives an invalid signature, and changing the second one to anything other than `0x02` results in the signature check silently failing with no error message or other indication.

-Immediately following this is a complex `PKCS #7 signature record` which contains a detached signature for the rest of the file.<br>
+Immediately following this is a complex `PKCS #7 signature record` which contains a detached signature for the rest of the file.
 The outer wrapper is `PKCS #7 signedData`, with the signed content being an `spcIndirectDataContext` (an MS-defined data type) which contains an (obsolete) spcPelmageData record and an MD5 hash of the file.
 The exact format is:

 ```
     SEQUENCE {